ModelDriven/Alf-Reference-Implementation/README.md

 as an "urgent issue" resolution to be included in fUML 1.2.1).
 * The fUML execution engine from the Moka framework for model execution in the Eclipse Papyrus tool (see http://wiki.eclipse.org/Papyrus/UserGuide/ModelExecution), v1.0.0 or later.

+The implementation handles the full Alf syntax at the Extended compliance level, as given in Annex C Consolidated LL Grammar of the Alf Specification.

+Static semantic checking is directly based on validating the constraints defined in Part III of the Alf Specification.
+However, as errors were discovered in these definitions, or inconsistencies with the descriptions in Part II were identified, these were corrected in the implementation.
+All such issues have either been corrected in the latest version of the specification or have been reported to the Alf Revision Task Force for correction in a future version.

+The latest version of the implementation is availabel at http://alf.modeldriven.org.

 ## Licensing